ritikjaiswal31/ritikjaiswal31/README.md

 - 🌱 I’m currently learning **Data Structures and Algorithms in Java, Spring AI, and deeper cloud and distributed system concepts to strengthen my problem-solving and backend expertise.**

-- 👯 I am looking to collaborate on **Backend-heavy projects involving Spring Boot, Microservices, REST APIs, Kafka, and fintech or analytics-driven applications.**

 - 🤝 I’m looking for help with **System Design, high-scale microservices architecture, and best practices for cloud-native deployments.**

 - 💬 Ask me about **Java, Spring Boot, Microservices, REST APIs, Kafka, Tableau Server administration, SQL or backend system design fundamentals.**